 Bicycle touring vs bike packing – these are really the two main ways to set up your bikes for travelling.

-As the weight is more evenly distributed, this set-up is ideal for off-road touring or more adventurous styles of touring.
-It’s common for people to progress from a bike touring set up to bike packing when they become more confident in touring.
+As the weight is more evenly distributed, this setup is ideal for off-road touring or more adventurous styles of touring.
+It’s common for people to progress from a bike touring setup to bike packing when they become more confident as they tour.

 Bicycle touring travel equipment can really be subject to two tests: packability/size and durability.
 Selecting gear that is lightweight, compact and easily packable are all important aspects to keep in mind.
 You are going to be restricted in space and every kilogram you are going to feel going uphill.

 For long tours, durable gear is essential because there’s nothing worse than something breaking when you’re in the middle of the Mongolian Steppe!
 The base equipment for camping gear includes a tent, sleeping mat, and a sleeping bag, and cooking equipment such as a stove and a pot.

 Your camping gear needs to be high quality, as you’ll be travelling through remote areas.